reddustbuchi/ee.ylss/README.md

 ```
 * The number of intervals is limited to 10
 * The maximum interval duration is limited to 60 minutes
-* The stream is saved with the highest available resolution (but not higher than 1080p)
+* The stream is saved with the highest available resolution, but not higher than 1080p
-* Time intervals are calculated based on local computer time
+* Time intervals are based on local computer time
 * Live stream interruptions (streamer side) may cause a shift in estimated time.
 For example, if the stream was interrupted for 1 hour, then 12-hour frames will be displayed as 11-hour frames

 ## Requirements